 That said, I still get the itch to decorate with Valentine’s Day home decorations.

 Then, after posting a fun roundup of Valentine’s Day kids craft ideas last Thursday, I realized something.
-Why not get the kids involved in decorating for Valentine’s Day?
+Why not get the kids involved in making our Valentine’s Day home decorations?